 A Love Story-March 8, 1823

-Jack wrote a love letter to his wife Florence, known as Billy.
+Jack wrote a love letter to his wife Florence, he called her Billy.
 He had no idea at this point-in-time that he would never see her again.

 Dearest Wife: